 Be careful: some arrondissements are especially large and correspond to two pages of maps.
 If you don't see the numbers and letters of your coordinates on a map, turn back or forward a page.
 Your street is probably in a large district.

 You'll need to consult the back of the guide if you're looking for a street or place in one of Paris' surrounding districts, such as La Défense, Bois de Vincennes, or Bois de Boulogne.
 Because these places aren't technically part of Paris proper, they have a separate index and area maps in the guide.

 Certain arrondissement maps, including the 15th and the 18th districts, have grids that are laid out with the numbers running vertically and the letters running horizontally.

 Surrounding arrondissements are marked, usually in red, around each individual area map.

 Congratulations!
 You've Found Your Street

 - Reorient yourself when you already know what arrondissement you're in.

 - See what else there is of interest in an area where you've seen some of the sights already.

 - Find out where the nearest post office, police station, park, or church is.

-If you have a smartphone or tablet and are not something of a Luddite like I am when it comes to maps, you may prefer to invest in a good app that includes maps of all the Paris districts as well as a metro map.
-See this page for a list of some good ones.
+If you have a smartphone or tablet, you may prefer to invest in a good app that includes maps of all the Paris districts as well as a metro map.
+See this page for a list of some decent ones.